 Third line: Outsourced Internal Audit Function and External Auditors.
-The chair of the Audit and Risk sub group is the direct point of contact for both internal and external auditors.
+The Chair of the audit and governance sub group is the direct point of contact for both internal and external auditors.

 The risk matrix is reviewed by the appropriate sub groups with information presented as a RAG chart, with descriptions to support the current status presented.
 Please also refer to the key risks and uncertainty section of the Strategic report on pages 7 and 8.